Brand new to fermentation? Here’s a good place to start.

 Equipment

-- Vessel: Glass or ceramic containers, ranging from pint-sized mason jars, to one-gallon-glass pickle jars or 2-3 gallon or larger ceramic or glass crocks.
-Food-grade plastic containers are okay, too (although some are concerned about plastic leaching into the food).
+- Crocks and Mason Jars: Glass or ceramic containers, ranging from pint-sized mason jars, to one-gallon-glass pickle jars or 2-3 gallon or larger ceramic or glass crocks.
+Food-grade plastic containers are okay, too, for large batches.

-- Weigh it Down: Find a heavy, waterproof object (like a lid or plate) that fits inside the opening of the container.
+- Weights: Find a heavy, waterproof object (like a lid or plate) that fits inside the opening of the container.
 This weight will act to keep the food submerged under the brine.
 Sanitized rocks, glass jars filled with water, or zip-top bags filled with water work well.
 It’s Fine Under the Brine!

-- Take Cover: Tea towels or swatches of cloth and rubber bands and/or twist ties should be used to secure your ferments.
-Avoid cheesecloth, as flying insects can penetrate the loose weave and infest the goods beneath.
+- Covers: Tea towels or swatches of cloth and rubber bands and/or twist ties should be used to secure your ferments so gas can escape without bugs and dust landing on and in your containers.
+Here’s a low-tech setup using a jar filled with water:

 Ingredients

 - Sea salt.
-Most vegetable fermentations require salt, which acts as a microbial inhibitor, regulating which microbes are allowed in and which are not.
+Fermented vegetable recipes require salt, which acts as a microbial inhibitor, regulating which microbes are allowed in and which are not.
 It’s best to use unrefined salts like sea salt; also mineral-rich brands like Celtic, Himalayan, etc. work well.
 Avoid iodized table salt– it contains iodine and/or anti-caking agents, both which can inhibit fermentation.

 - Water.
 Find a high quality water source.
 Most municipal water sources have residual disinfectants (chlorine or chloramines) even when they come out of your tap, so it’s best to filter it somehow.
 There are many different filtering technologies out there, everything from reverse-osmosis (RO) systems, to simple charcoal filters (e.g. “Brita” pitchers).